-Sr. No. Name of the entity Project location NILA's investment in equity % shareholding Loans & Advances extended Profit After Tax shared Remark 1 Romanovia Industrial Park Pvt Ltd (23.480621, 71.974021), Navyani, Gujarat 1,250 50% 33 - Industrial and logistics park - 2 Kent Residential and Industrial Park LLP 23.478515, 72.009447), Sitapur, Gujarat 68 50% 3,695 10 various structures under execution 3 Nila Terminals (Amreli) Pvt Ltd (21°36 11 N 71°13 19 E), Amreli, Gujarat 1 100% 422 - Bus-port projects for GSRTC - 4 Vyapnila Terminals (Modasa) Pvt Ltd under execution (23°28 N 73°18 E), Modasa, Gujarat 232 34% 799 -
+Sr. No. Name of the entity Project location NILA's investment in equity % shareholding Loans & Advances extended Profit After Tax shared Remark 1 Romanovia Industrial Park Pvt Ltd (23.480621, 71.974021), Navyani, Gujarat 1,250 50% 76 - Industrial and logistics park - various structures under execution 2 Kent Residential and Industrial Park LLP (23.478515, 72.009447), Sitapur, Gujarat 24 50% 5,153 (46) 3 Nila Terminals (Amreli) Pvt Ltd (21°36'11"N 71°13'19"E), Amreli, Gujarat 1 100% 479 - Bus-port projects for GSRTC 4 Vyapnila Terminals (Modasa) Pvt Ltd (23°28'N 73°18'E), Modasa, Gujarat 268 34% 1,029 - - under execution

-^{}measured at fair value at the date of transition to Ind AS i.e. the deemed cost of such investment for your Company.
+\ measured at fair value at the date of transition to Ind AS i.e. the deemed cost of such investment for your Company.

-None of the Pvt Ltd entities mentioned above have declared any dividend during FY2019.
+None of the Pvt Ltd entities mentioned above have declared any dividend during FY2020.
 Further, with respect to your Company's strategic investment with the Kataria Group of Ahmedabad to work jointly for acquiring land and developing industrial and logistics parks, units, sheds, plots, residential colonies, and allied infrastructure at various locations situated near the upcoming automobile hub at Bechraji - about 90 kms from Ahmedabad at Gujarat, it may be mentioned that the progress is satisfactory and your Company has started to reap benefits as more specifically furnished in detail in other sections of this Annual Report.
 Your Company has executed a well-thought strategy and is favorably positioned as a first-mover, promoter of industrial eco-system in the region, and fostering infrastructure development.